 Since this course resumes study after a three-month recess, the first week is spent reviewing all four-part writing principles of the Common Practice Period, beginning with secondary dominants, the last area studied in Music 155.
-The text used is Walter Piston's Harmony (continued from Music 155).
 The course proceeds with studies in musical texture, diminished seventh chords, non-dominant sevenths, dominant ninths, 11ths, 13ths, chromatically altered chords, the Neapolitan sixth, augmented sixths, and other chromatic chords.
 A final project consists of an original composition based upon a text selected by the student, an original melody and four-part harmonization incorporating as much of the harmonic vocabulary available to the student following completion of this course.
 Daily exercises in each of the areas studied are provided in the text supplemented with analytical work provided by the instructor.
 Grading is based on results of daily assignments.
 It is recommended that Music 257 be taken concurrently with Music 258: Intermediate Music Skills II.
 Prerequisite: Music 155.
 Every year.